 But you don’t have to sit on the sidelines and watch either.
 Browning insists that almost anybody can learn to fly one of his Jet Suits and become a “real-life iron man” too.
 The record for learning to fly a Gravity Industries jet suit is just 4 minutes, but Browning says even the average person can learn in just 15 minutes cumulative time in the Suit.

 Browning compares learning to fly with the Jet Suit to learning to ride a bike.
 He teaches people to fly the Jet Suit using a tethering rope system where you can’t fall any lower than your knee height—kind of like training wheels.
 This way, people feel relaxed and can learn without worrying about suddenly falling off.

 Gravity Industries’ Jet Suit design is different from many other Jet Suits because the jets are attached to the arms and feet.
 This means you can actually intuitively control and direct the Jet Suit with your body, rather than technical methods.
 If you splay your arms out, you feel like you’re being lifted less.
 And if you point them downwards, you feel like you’re being lifted more.

 Browning starts teaching people to fly on very low power.
 As he gradually increases the power, they start to learn to control rotation and their stability.
 Browning says if you follow instructions, “you’ll find lots of it is very similar to riding a bike and can be very quick.”

-Browning’s main focus for the new year will be Jet Suit racing, but Gravity Industries also does a range of client trainings, TV and film work, and even cooperates with the military.
+Aside from Jet Suit racing, Gravity Industries also does a range of client trainings, TV and film work, and even cooperates with the military.
 All the while, they aren’t slowing down their pace of technical development either.

 Browning’s also currently fascinated with the transition from VTOL flight (vertical take-off and landing flight) to aerodynamic flight using wing systems.